SchedMD/slurm-gcp/docs/glossary.md

 > Terraform is an open-source infrastructure as code software tool that provides
 > a consistent CLI workflow to manage hundreds of cloud services.
 Terraform
 > codifies cloud APIs into declarative configuration files.

+## TerraformUser

+The `TerraformUser` is the user who invokes the `terraform` command.
+This user must have correct permissions and [GCP IAM roles](#iam-roles) to create, delete, and modify resources as defined in the [terraform project](#terraform-project).

+## Terraform Project

+A terraform project is any directory that contains a set of terraform files (`*.tf`) which define providers, resources, and data.

 ## Terraform Registry